introqt/polyarix-test/README.md

-This repo contains test tasks for Polyarix
+This branch contains task 3.

-Switch branches to see different tasks
+Edit src/config.php for database connection, then run index.php.